jessicasu123/strategize/doc/plan/USE_CASE.md

      - GameView text and icons parsed from GameView JSON file

-     -  View calls controller for updated (starting) configuration of states
+     -  User calls controller (Filereader) for initial configuration of board

     - User calls GameView.display() to show game configuration on board